-App Layering supports single-byte language packs for the base US English Windows operating system, and multi-byte language packs when the OS layer is deployed on supported versions of VMWare vSphere, Microsoft Hyper-V and Citrix XenServer.
-Install the language packs on the OS machine before importing the operating system into an OS layer.
-Language packs installed on a version added to the OS layer do not work correctly.
+App Layering supports single-byte language packs for the base US English Windows operating system.
+It supports multi-byte language packs when the OS layer is deployed on supported versions of:

 Layered Images are bootable images composited from Layers.
 Each Layered Image contains an OS Layer, a Platform Layer, and any number of App Layers.
 You can publish layered images to these platforms: